electricbookworks/electric-book-gui/docs/_developers/build.md

      - name:
    ```

-4. Run `npm install` to install the rest of the dependencies.
+1. Run `npm install` to install the rest of the dependencies.
 Generate the production-ready CSS by running:

        gulp scss

    If you're going to make changes to the SCSS or JS in the `src` directory, install [DTemplate](https://github.com/craigmj/dtemplate), then run `gulp watch` to watch for changes.

+1. To build, enter in the Terminal:

+       make all

+   This will create two binaries in `bin`: `electricbook`, which is the EBM web app, and `ebw`, which is a CLI app.

-5. Start the app with:
+1. Start the app with:

-       bin/electricbook -logtostderr web
+       make run

+   (This make command simply does `bin/electricbook -logtostderr web`.)

    This must be run from the repo directory, since it needs access to the `public` directory, to some other directories it will create on the fly, and to the `electricbook.yml` configuration file.

-   You should then have the UI running on [http://localhost:16101/](http://localhost:16101/).
+   You can then open the EBM in your browser at [http://localhost:16101/](http://localhost:16101/).